MJ Melendez Player Props: Royals vs. Cardinals

 MJ Melendez At The Plate

-- Melendez is batting .208 with 10 doubles, a triple, five home runs and 22 walks.
+- Melendez has 10 doubles, two triples, five home runs and 24 walks while batting .210.

-- In 13 games this season (26.5%), Melendez has picked up an RBI, and in six of those games (12.2%) he had two or more.
+- Melendez has driven in a run in 14 games this year (28.0%), including six games with more than one RBI (12.0%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.